misakimichy/Redux-state-tree/README.md

     1) `getState` returns the current state.

     2) `dispatch` takes action and returns state which is populated by reducer.
-It loops through the each listeners and returns litener.
+It loops through the each listeners and returns listener.

     3) `subscribe` takes the listener and the state is updated.